-Upon request and subject to our administration rules you can redeem investment funds on any valuation day.
-You can also set up an automatic monthly transfer from one or more investment funds to your daily interest account.
-When you request money from your policy, we will redeem the number of units required to fulfill your redemption request.
-A cheque for proceeds, less any applicable withholding taxes, fees or charges, will be mailed or the proceeds will be directly deposited to your bank account once all documentation required to process your request is received in a form acceptable to us.
-If you have set up an automatic withdrawal and it is to occur on a non-valuation day, we will process the requested payment as of the previous valuation day.
+Upon request and subject to our administrative rules you can redeem investment fund units on any valuation date.
+The value of your guarantees will be proportionally reduced when you redeem units.
+For more information, see Examples of how redeeming units affects the basic amount and reduces the guaranteed value.

+When you request money from your policy, we will redeem the number of units required to fulfill your redemption request less any applicable taxes, fees or charges.
+You can request to redeem investment fund units on any valuation date.
+If you have set up an automatic withdrawal and it is to occur on a non-valuation date, we'll process the payment as of the previous valuation date.

-You must keep a minimum of \$500 in units.
-If you have less than \$500 in units, we may require that you redeem them and transfer the money to the daily interest account.
+You must keep a minimum dollar amount in units.
+Currently, if you have less than \$500 in units, we may require that you redeem them.